himanshusb12/nagp_snakes_and_ladders/README.md

 3. How to Play?
     1. Requires at-least 2 players to start a game.
-    2. Either laod default configuration automatically or set custom configurations manually for a game board and dice.
+    2. Either load default configuration automatically or set custom configurations manually for a game board and dice.
     3. On each player's turn, hit enter to roll a dice and follow the instructions on the console.

 4. Statistical Analysis